Published September 2020

-Flame retardants are materials or chemicals that are used to deter or extinguish flame propagation in resins, elastomers, textiles, coatings, adhesives, and sealants.
-The most important product categories are brominated compounds, organophosphorus compounds, chlorinated compounds, aluminum trihydroxide, antimony oxide, boron compounds, magnesium hydroxide, and “other” flame retardant products.
-In 2019, the most important flame retardant product types by volume were aluminum trihydroxide, with 38% of the total market, followed by organophosphorus compounds (18%), brominated compounds (17%), and antimony oxides (9%).
-The product mix varies widely by region.
+Flame retardants are materials or chemicals that are used to deter or extinguish flame propagation in resins, elastomers, textiles, coatings, adhesives and sealants.
+The most important product categories are brominated compounds, organophosphorus compounds, chlorinated compounds, aluminum trihydroxide, antimony oxide, boron compounds, magnesium hydroxide and other flame retardant products.

 The following pie chart shows world consumption of flame retardants:

-In Mainland China, flame retardants have been experiencing rapid development following growth in the plastics market and also as a result of policy requirements.
+In mainland China, flame retardants have been experiencing rapid development following growth in the plastics market and also as a result of policy requirements.
 Brominated flame retardants were once the largest flame retardants segment consumed in mainland China.
-However, as a result of environmental issues, the use of brominated compounds has been restricted gradually in recent years.
+However, as a result of environmental issues, the use of brominated compounds has been restricted in recent years.
 Production and consumption of and trade in hexabromocyclododecane (HBCD) have been banned since 2016 except for some applications.
-The mainland Chinese government has highlighted the importance of halogen-free flame retardants, which is affecting flame retardants market in mainland China.
+The mainland Chinese government has highlighted the importance of halogen-free flame retardants, which is impacting the flame retardants market in mainland China.

-Consumption of flame retardants in Europe, the Middle East, and Africa is driven primarily by regulations in many industries, such as the building and construction (including housing, public, and commercial buildings) and transportation industries (automobiles and buses).
+Consumption of flame retardants in Europe, the Middle East and Africa is driven primarily by regulations in many industries, such as the building and construction (including housing, public and commercial buildings) and transportation industries (automobiles and buses).
 These regulations are implemented predominantly on a national level, which means there are no EU-wide unified fire protection regulations in place.
-Regulations differ from country to country within Europe, the Middle East, and Africa.
-The disastrous fire at the Grenfell Tower on 14 June 2017 in London showed that there are still areas where fire protection needs to be improved in order to avoid such disasters in the future.
+Regulations differ from country to country within Europe, the Middle East and Africa.

 For more detailed information, see the table of contents, shown below.